 If you undid the STAGE1 changes to your system because you need to correct errors, correct the errors now and then return to Chapter 15, "Generate the STAGE1 changes file," on page 159.
 If you are not continuing with the upgrade installation at this time, IBM recommends that you log back on to MIGMAINT and erase all of the files on the MIGMAINT 24CC and the 2CF0 disks.
 This will prevent accidental use of out-of-date information should you decide to use the upgrade installation procedure later.
 You may return the volumes you used to install the work system to your DASD pool.
-If you decide later to use the upgrade installation procedure for this system, you should start over again, at the beginning of Part 4, "Upgrade installation," on page 101.
+If you decide later to use the upgrade installation procedure for this system, you should start over again, at the beginning of Part 4, "Upgrade installation for non-SSI, one-member SSI, or the first member of a multi-member cluster," on page 99.